Zenadir/IGME-230-WebD/project1.md

 ### Climbing the Tower:
 ![Screenshot #1](https://github.com/Zenadir/IGME-230-WebD/blob/master/EGScreenshot1.png)

-The blue treefrog-esque character on the right is the monk, killing a leech.
+The blue treefrog-esque character on the right is the monk killing a leech.
-The flying head is EndGon
+The flying head with moth wings is EndGon.

 ### Fighting the Bulb Shogunate:
 ![Screenshot #2](https://github.com/Zenadir/IGME-230-WebD/blob/master/EGScreenshot2.png)